Economy 7: The ultimate guide to Economy 7 meters and tariffs

 How to read an Economy 7 smart meter

 Don’t want to manually take your own meter readings?
-Good news!
+Don’t worry.
 You can also use a smart meter that works with Economy 7 tariffs to get more info about your energy use.

 Smart meters send meter readings to your energy supplier automatically.
 They also show you your electricity use on an In-Home Display.